-In March of 2012 Michael Roseboom operate Valleynook Dairy.
 In March of 2012 Michael Roseboom was fed up with a problem.
 He had acquired a "grandfathered dairy" with environmental challenges.
 Run-on from the fields to the north came through his dairy site every year, making his corrals a wet mucky mess.
 Making things worse - the original lagoon had been constructed in a seasonal water way.